 The newly adopted European Sustainability Reporting Standards (ESRS) holds profound implications for businesses operating within the European Union (EU), under the scope of the EU Corporate Sustainability Reporting Directive (CSRD).
 This reporting requirement will become effective from 1 January 2024.

-So, what new reporting requirements have been introduced, how will they impact companies purchasing carbon credits, and in what ways can CEEZER support?
+So, what new reporting requirements have been introduced, how will they impact companies purchasing carbon credits, and how can CEEZER support?

 The CSRD significantly expands on existing rules on non-financial reporting.